expo/expo/docs/pages/guides/testing-with-jest.md

 title: Testing with Jest
 ---

-[Jest](https://jestjs.io) is the most widely used JavaScript unit testing framework, so you may be even be familiar with it already.
-This guide explains how to set up Jest in your project, write a unit test, write a snapshot test, and common problems that people encounter when using Jest in React Native.
+This guide explains how to set up Jest in your project, write a unit test, write a snapshot test, and common problems people encounter when using **Jest** in React Native.

+[Jest](https://jestjs.io) is the most widely used JavaScript unit testing framework, so you may already be familiar with it.

 ## Installation

-The first thing we'll want to do is install jest-expo, it's a Jest preset that mocks out the native side of the Expo SDK and handles some configuration for you.
+The first thing we'll want to do is to install `jest-expo`, it's a Jest preset that mocks out the native side of the Expo SDK and handles most of configurations for you.

 To install the compatible version of `jest-expo` for your project, run: `expo install jest-expo jest`

-Then we need to add/update **package.json** to include:
+Then, we need to add/update **package.json** to include:

 ```js
 "scripts": {